Jaseci-Labs/jaseci/jaseci_ai_kit/jac_misc/jac_misc/cluster/README.md

 ### **2. Create embeddings and reduce features**

 In this section we are using use.encode jaseci module to encode raw text.
 The `use.encode` will return size of 512 vectors for each text document.
-We are reducing the dimention of vectors using `cluster.get_umap` action.
+We are reducing the dimension of vectors using `cluster.get_umap` action.

 UMAP (Uniform Manifold Approximation and Projection) is a dimensionality reduction algorithm used for visualizing and exploring high-dimensional data.
 It aims to preserve both global and local structure of the data by representing it as a low-dimensional embedding while minimizing distortion.
 It has been shown to be highly effective in preserving non-linear structure and identifying clusters in high-dimensional datasets.
-UMAP has applications in various fields including machine learning, image processing, and bioinformatics.
+UMAP has applications in various fields including machine learning, image processing, and bio-informatics.

 ** Parameters of `cluster.get_umap`**

-- `text_embeddings`: list -  This is a mandotory field. list of text embeddings should pass here.
+- `text_embeddings`: list -  This is a mandatory field. list of text embeddings should pass here.

-- `n_neighbors`: int - By defauld this value is `15`.
-This is not a manodoty field, but if you want to get better out of this you have to set a value for this based on your input data.
+- `n_neighbors`: int - By default this value is `15`.
+This is not a mandatory field, but if you want to get better out of this you have to set a value for this based on your input data.
 This parameter balances local versus global structure in the data.
 Low values will focus on local data points (will make an impact on the big picture), higher values will focus on the global data points (overall structure of the data)  (will lose fine details in the structure).

 - `min_dist`: float - By default this value is 0.1.
-This is also not a mandotory field.
+This is also not a mandatory field.
 This parameter controls how tightly `cluster.get_umap` is allowed to pack points together.
 Set this to low value when trying for clustering.

-- `n_components`: int - The default value for this is 2, however it is not mandtory field.
+- `n_components`: int - The default value for this is 2, however it is not mandatory field.
 This represents the dimensionality of the reduced data.
 This is not limited 2 or 3 can try further like pca.

 - `random_state`: int - By default this is 42.
-This represent the preproducability of the algorithm.
+This represent the reproducibility of the algorithm.

 ```jac
 node feature_embedd{